boyserk84/nateserk_tinycup/README.md

 * init.php - Initialization of the theme
 * customizer.php - Register options for end-user's customizable UI.
 * template-parts/ - PHP/HTML reusable templates for single.php, header.php, footer.php, and page.php.
+* assets/ - All the external library, css, and js files, including the main one.

 Developing Custom Options Guide
 ===